waldnzwrld/yarns-loom/README.md

 ### Caveats
 - Installation of this firmware is at your own risk
-- Presets saved in this firmware cannot be loaded with the manufacturer's firmware, and vice versa
+- Presets saved in this firmware cannot be loaded with the manufacturer's firmware, and vice versa.
+Users are advised to run `INIT` from the main menu after switching firmware
 - Some changes are not documented in the changelog
 - Some of Yarns' stock capabilities have been downgraded to accomodate new features (e.g. the sequencer holds 16 notes instead of the original 64)